-Litter is any material that has been left where it is not meant to be.
+Litter is material that is deposited in a way that creates disorder.
 Frequently littered items include:

 - cigarette butts

 - take-away food packaging

 Litter can also include balloons, food scraps, household rubbish, abandoned vehicles, construction or demolition equipment, garden clippings, furniture and material falling from an unsecured load.